Trump suspended from Facebook, Instagram indefinitely – Zuckerberg

 On Parler, a Twitter clone built to allow users to “speak freely” and populated largely by the far-right, a new account claiming to be the president gained more than 13,000 followers in a matter of hours before being taken private on the website.

 The president already has a “verified account” on another social network, Gab, with a similar focus, but that account is currently no more than a shell which reposts tweets from Twitter.
-It is not clear that it is run by the president’s team, rather than Gab itself. – Guardian
+It is not clear that it is run by the president’s team, rather than Gab itself.– Guardian/Reuters